 - Again take a deep breath; gradually raise your thighs off the floor.
 Now your body will be supported on your hands and on the tips of toes.
 To help in your posture, roll your thighs inwards so that the weight on the calves is facilitated.

-- Lift your pubis in upward direction, pushing it towards your navel and narrow your hips points.
+- Lift your pubis in the upward direction, pushing it towards your navel and narrow your hips points.
 Be that as it may, don’t strain your butts.

 - Try to keep your shoulder bones firm and permit the weight to be focused around your sternum.